acdanciu/Proiect-Final-ITF-Danciu-Adrian-04.09.2024/README.md

-In conclusion, this database project has been a valuable opportunity to apply theoretical knowledge to a practical scenario, reinforcing SQL concepts and skills.
+**In conclusion**, this database project has been a valuable opportunity to apply theoretical knowledge to a practical scenario, reinforcing SQL concepts and skills.
 It serves as a foundation for further exploration and improvement in database design and management.
 The experience gained from this project contributes to a broader understanding of software development and database administration.